EA offers free game for suffering Sim City players

 Sim City players who have activated the game by March 18 will receive an email from EA with instructions on how to download a free PC game from the publisher's portfolio.

 "I know that's a little contrived - kind of like buying a present for a friend after you did something crummy.
 But we feel bad about what happened.
-We're hoping you won't stay mad and that we'll be friends again when Sim City is running at 100 per cent,'
+We're hoping you won't stay mad and that we'll be friends again when Sim City is running at 100 per cent,' said Bradshaw.

 Sim City is the fifth game in city building series, excluding Sim City societies and various spin offs.
 Launching last week, its requirement for a persistent internet connection in order to run, even in single player modes, led large numbers of its players to be locked out due to server failures.